rajin-khan/ACADEMIQ/README.md

 ## Overview
 **AcademIQ** is a comprehensive, scalable, and intelligent alternative to traditional student management systems (SMS).
 Designed to modernize NSU's existing RDS platform, AcademIQ offers a performance-driven, cloud-native system enhanced with AI-based course recommendations and an intelligent university information assistant.

+Please refer to [The Idea Document](./Documentation/Idea.md) for a full breakdown behind the motivation and the proposed solution [(along with the Plan)](./Documentation/Plan.md).

 ---

 ## Key Highlights